Package 'InsectLabelR'

 Details

-This function first calls print_header to write the beginning of the LaTeX document.
+This function first calls print_header to write the beginning of the 'LaTeX' document.
 Then, it iterates over each row of ind_list, calling print_line to generate labels according to the provided print_info.
-After all labels are printed, it appends the LaTeX document footer using print_bottom.
-Finally, it compiles the LaTeX document into a PDF using pdflatex.
+After all labels are printed, it appends the 'LaTeX' document footer using print_bottom.
+Finally, it compiles the 'LaTeX' document into a PDF using pdflatex.

 Value

-The function creates a LaTeX file, compiles it into a PDF, and saves the outputs to the specified location.
+The function creates a 'LaTeX' file, compiles it into a PDF, and saves the outputs to the specified location.
 It does not return any value in R.

 Examples

-# print_info = print_parameters, # Table of printing parameter
+print_info = print_parameters,

-Launch the InsectLabelR Shiny application
+Launch the InsectLabelR 'shiny' application

 Description

-This function launches an interactive Shiny application allowing users to use InsectLabelR with either example datasets included in the package or user-provided data.
+This function launches an interactive 'shiny' application allowing users to use InsectLabelR with either example datasets included in the package or user-provided data.
 It provides a graphical interface for generating labels without requiring programming expertise.

 Usage